TheMarex/ba-thesis/text/2_models.md

 In turn, the position constraint of each link needs to be updated until the other end of the kinematic chain is reached.
 If the non-penetration constraint is violated again for this end, the whole process starts again in reverse direction.
 This leads to oscillations that need a lot more iterations to level off to an acceptable level.
+Dispite these inaccuracies using enought solver iteration this still yields an overall usable systems.
+However the velocities still will have a small random error in each simulation step.
+This poses a major problem when trying to measure accelerations, as the random error acauses them to accelerate wildly.
+This circumstance needs to be taken into account when dealing with values derived from the acceleration (e.g. the ZMP), as mean-filters might be neccessary.